Fernando Sylvan

-He spent almost all his life in Portugal.
-The distance between Portugal and Timor didn't prevent him writing about the traditions, the legends and the folklore of his homeland.
+He was born in Díli, modern-day Timor-Leste—at the time a part of the Portuguese Timor colony—on 26 August 1917.
+He then spent almost all his life in Portugal, while writing about Timorese traditions and folklore.
 He is considered among the greatest writers in Portuguese and he was a member and the president of the Sociedade de Língua Portuguesa.
+He died in Cascais, Portugal, on 25 December 1993.